There have been more mass shootings than days in 2023, database shows

 The suspect, who was identified as a 28-year-old by police, was shot and killed by law enforcement officers in a lobby area on the second floor of the school, police said at a news conference.

 Michigan State University

-Three people are dead and five others are injured after a shooting at multiple locations on Michigan State University's East Lansing campus on the night of Feb.
+Three people were killed and five others injured after a shooting at multiple locations on Michigan State University's East Lansing campus on the night of Feb.
 13, according to local police.
 The suspect has died from a self-inflicted gunshot wound, officials said.

 Police initially received 911 calls of shots fired at 8:18 p.m. in Berkey Hall and located "several" victims there when responding, Chris Rozman, interim deputy chief of MSU Police and Public Safety, said.
 Police then received a report of another shooting and responded to the MSU Union building, where they found other victims, according to Rozman.

 Police are still working to determine the suspect's possible motive, the interim deputy chief said.